AdobeDocs/experience-manager-cloud-service.en/help/assets/aem-cc-integration-best-practices.md

 title: Adobe Experience Manager and Adobe Creative Cloud integration best practices
 description: Best practices for integrating an AEM instance with Adobe Creative Cloud to streamline asset transfer workflows and achieve maximum efficiency.
 contentOwner: AG
+mini-toc-levels: 1

 ---

-# AEM and Creative Cloud Integration Best Practices {#aem-and-creative-cloud-integration-best-practices}
+# AEM and Creative Cloud integration best practices {#aem-and-creative-cloud-integration-best-practices}

 Adobe Experience Manager (AEM) Assets is a digital asset management (DAM) solution that can integrate with Adobe Creative Cloud to help DAM users work together with creative teams, streamlining collaboration in the content creation process.